 It is no secret that the Rutte cabinet wants to abolish dividend withholding tax.
 Whether it happens or not has always been the question.
 Minister Hoekstra finally had his say on Prinsjesdag 2018: dividend withholding tax is indeed being abolished, but not before 2020.
 In this way, the Netherlands hopes to remain/become an attractive location for international companies to set up.

 The abolition of dividend withholding tax will go hand in hand with the introduction of specific withholding taxes.
 By levying withholding tax on dividends going to jurisdictions with low taxation rates, the governments wants to stop cash flows to tax havens.
 Additionally, withholding tax will also apply to constructions set up with tax avoidance in mind.

-The Dutch VAT system, which contains 3 separate rates, will, from now on, have its lowest rate at 9 per cent instead of 6 per cent.
+The Dutch VAT system, which contains 3 separate rates, will, from now on, have its lowest rate at 9% instead of 6%.
 This lower rate is applicable to shopping, as well as to certain services.
 Besides a small increase at the checkout, this will mainly have administrative consequences for entrepreneurs.

 Extension of Dutch VAT-sports exemption

 The VAT-sports exemption that the Netherlands has applied up to now will also be granted in the future to non-profit sports associations holding sports-related events for non-members.

 The cabinet is also proposing to revise interest tax on inheritance tax interest.
 Interest tax would thus not be applicable to (current) inheritance tax assessments.
 That will, however, only be the case when the request to make a provisional and/or actual return is filed on time.